yeshealer/circles-of-peace/README.md

 As is, all it takes to get into the platform is having a [metamask wallet](https://ceramic.network/) installed on your web browser.
 Interactions on this web3 social media will not cost or require signing your messages all the time.

-All data for Expressions and Reflections of Peace will be publicly available and immutable/non-changeable through a decentralised data store, called [Ceramic Network](https://ceramic.network/), which is the data persistence layer Orbis Protocol is using under the hood.
+All data for Expressions and Reflections of Peace will be publicly available through a decentralised data store, called [Ceramic Network](https://ceramic.network/), which is the data persistence layer Orbis Protocol is using under the hood.

 ```
 {